nicolaloi/Recursive-Estimation/README.md

 ![EKF_test](https://user-images.githubusercontent.com/79461707/139303647-5f1d54b5-f994-4f92-a5cc-a3290ff10eed.png)

 ### Particle Filter
 Design a Particle Filter that tracks the position and orientation of a mobile robot, which is moving in a closed room with a partially known contour; the *x* position of one wall is uncertain.
 A distance sensor is mounted on the robot, pointing in the same direction as the robot is heading.
 This sensor measures the distance between the robot and the first opposing wall straight in front of the robot.
-The robot is controlled with a known input, which prevents the robot from driving into any wall.
+The robot is controlled with a random generated input, but it prevents the robot from driving into any wall.

 The objective is to design a PF that estimates the location and heading of the robot, as well as the offset of the left wall from its nominal position.